SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/Methods/index.md

 ### CloseAsync

 The [CloseAsync][closeasync] call is used to terminate a login session and allow for maintenance.
-Terminal will show closed.
+The terminal will be shown as closed.

 ### PaymentAsync

 Call [PaymentAsync][paymentasync] to make a purchase transaction when the amount is known.
-To read card before the amount is known use [GetPaymentInstrumentAsync][getpaymentinstrumentasync] instead.
+To read the card before the amount is known, use [GetPaymentInstrumentAsync][getpaymentinstrumentasync] instead.

 ### RefundAsync

 Call [RefundAsync][refundasync] to make a refund transaction when the amount is known.
-To read card before the amount is known use [GetPaymentInstrumentAsync][getpaymentinstrumentasync] instead.
+To read the card before the amount is known, use [GetPaymentInstrumentAsync][getpaymentinstrumentasync] instead.
 RefundAsync has the exact same results as PaymentAsync.

 ### AbortAsync